Lake Monitoring Program

 Water Testing Program

-Residents and business owners can find out if their drinking and swimming water is safe.
-The District hosts the program from May through September for municipalities, residents, and businesses with certified results.
+Hamilton County residents and business owners can find out if their drinking and swimming water is safe.
+The District hosts the program annually to help protect public health.

 Kit 1